Return to the Costume List

 6. Do I have to make stuff myself?

 No--you can pay someone else.
 Some are listed on the links page.
-You can also try finding a local seamstress/tailor, which will eliminate shipping costs, let you see what you're getting, and make fittings easier.
+You can also try finding a local seamstress/sewist/tailor, which will eliminate shipping costs, let you see what you're getting, and make fittings easier.
 (Theater and Ren Faire people are a real resource.)
-It's worth trolling etsy, though last time I looked, other than "My Favorite Obsession," it was mostly odd tchotchkes.
+It's worth trolling etsy, though Rocky costumers there come and go and the quality and cost are variable.
 Making things yourself is cheaper and unless you are working with someone who knows Rocky Horror, it's often easier to get what you want.
 Learn to look at stuff and ask yourself how you can make a prop out of it.
 Props needn't be perfect; I had a gong for years that was a spray-painted frying pan cover, and I saw a woman get applause once with a "spacesuit" that was a gold mini-dress with a black sunvisor on each shoulder.

 7. How do I take care of this stuff?